hemashushu/hemashushu.github.io/src/content/works/xiaoyu-os/index.md

 - **New interaction mode**

-  _XiaoYu OS_ introduces a new approach to human-computer interaction by integrating CLI, GUI, dataset workbench and large language model (LLM) assistance.This integration empowers advanced users and engineers with an exceptionally flexible and efficient work environment.
+  _XiaoYu OS_ introduces a new approach to human-computer interaction called _XiaoYu Terminal_, which integrating CLI, GUI, dataset workbench and large language model (LLM) assistance. _XiaoYu Terminal_ empowers advanced users and engineers with an exceptionally flexible and efficient work environment.
 (For details, please refer to the following chapters)

 - **Seamless Linux application compatibility**